+Cost-of-Living Adjustments

-Cost-of-Living Adjustments Cost-of-Living Adjustments for the County are not considered to be substantively automatic under GASB 68.
+Cost-of-Living Adjustments for the County are not considered to be substantively automatic under GASB 68.
 Therefore, no assumption for future cost-of-living adjustments is included in the GASB calculations.
 No assumption for future cost-ofliving adjustments is included in the funding valuation.

+Retirement Age

-Retirement Age Members eligible for service retirement are assumed to retire at various rates based upon age and gender.
+Members eligible for service retirement are assumed to retire at various rates based upon age and gender.
+Deferred members are assumed to retire (100% probability) at the later of age 60 or earliest retirement eligibility.
+For all eligible members ages 75 and later, retirement is assumed to occur immediately.

+Turnover

-Turnover New employees are assumed to replace any terminated members and have similar
+New employees are assumed to replace any terminated members and have similar entry ages.